 Digangana is the only actress who had debut in Bollywood with two movie releases on a same day .. she has worked in the films like “Fryday” and “Rangeela Raja” opposite the legendary actor Govinda and have also done Mahesh Bhatt film “Jalebi” opposite Varun Mitra.

-Her upcoming Tamil bilingual movie “Hippi” which is directed by TN Krishna and Produced by Kalaipuli S. Thanu(Kabali Producer), where she will be playing the role opposite to the lead Tamil actor Kartikeya Gummakonda, who got fame from ‘RX 100’, is her debut Telugu movie.
+Her Tamil debut “Hippi” which is directed by TN Krishna and Produced by Kalaipuli S. Thanu(Kabali Producer), where she plays the role opposite to the lead Tamil actor Kartikeya Gummakonda, who got fame from ‘RX 100’, has been a great success.

 Women Fitness had the wonderful opportunity to speak with the stunning actor, Digangana Suryavanshi and get to know more about her life, dreams and Telugu debut!

 You are a well-known name in Hindi television industry and as well as in Bollywood, best known for portraying the character of Veera in the popular Star Plus TV series “Ek Veer Ki Ardaas…Veera”.
 Introduce us to your acting journey.
 How did it all start?

 I always wanted to become an actress because I saw my mom watching TV me always wishing to be in it.
 So my mom always told me that there are really good actors and I’d be like what actually an actor is.
 And she’d tell me anybody who can laugh when they want to cry or cry when they want to laugh, that’s called acting.
 That’s probably the simplest way she could explain to a five year old child and I’ve always been insisting my parents that you put me in it, so one fine day they just recorded a video of mine and they played it and then I went to my neighbours asking am I in your tv and they were like no so I said this is cheating.